PizzaCrust/sqlcrypto/README.md

 # SQLCrypto
-SQLCrypto is a pure Rust port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher) for Rust
+SQLCrypto is a pure Rust port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher), a utility to decrypt and encrypt SQLite databases.

 ## Performance
-This library outperforms pysqlsimplecipher by in order of magnitudes, the Dokkan Battle database took up to 300+ seconds on my machine, down to <700 ms in decryption and less than <1000 ms in encryption, and consumes significantly less memory.
+SQLCrypto, by default, does not parallelize.
+You can enable parallelization support through enabling the `parallel` feature flag, significantly boosting performance.
+Additionally, the aes dependency crate allows you to use aesni, if you change some rustc flags; which will boost performance significantly.

-Other than that, I don't have benchmarks in place.
+With parallelization + aesni, a database that took an upward amount of 300+ seconds in decryption with pysqlsimplecipher; took <40 ms in decryption and <80 ms in encryption.

-## WASM support
+## WASM Support
-WASM is supported however, hmac verification is disabled.
-Additionally, WASM bind gen is not enabled!
-This means you have to use your own rust crate to interact with this crate to access it with WASM.
+Supported without the `parallel` feature flag.

-## Security
+## Additional notes
-Please note that this is not production ready, and in its current state; this library has some compromises with regard to security.
+Not fuzz safe!